temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 Since the business logic is handled in Temporal's Workflow and Activities, you can use Temporal to manage each subscription rather than relying on a separate database or Task Queue.
 This reduces the complexity of the code you have to write and maintain.

-Ultimately, you'll create a web server to handle requests from the end user and interact with the Temporal Workflow to manage the email susbcription process.
+Ultimately, you'll create a web server to handle requests from the end user and interact with the Temporal Workflow to manage the email subscription process.
 All Workflow Executions begin with entry of a valid email address on the sign-up page, and continue to simulate sending emails until the subscription ends.
 You can view the user's entire process through the Temporal Web UI.